 - Write or draw your WOWs around the word WOW on your piece of paper

-- Use this piece of paper to discuss your WOWs with a friend, parent, teacher, school nurse or just as a reminder to yourself about the great things in your life and use them to give you positive feelings.
+- Use this piece of paper to discuss your WOWs with a friend, parent, teacher, public health nurse or just as a reminder to yourself about the great things in your life and use them to give you positive feelings.

 Adapted from 'Hands on Scotland'.